 Rule 14.1, RGDP, requires the PRT to report annually on its activities for the preceding year.
 As a function of its organization, the PRT operates from July 1 through June 30.
 However, annual reports are based on the calendar year.
-Therefore, this Annual Report covers the activities of the PRT for the preceding year, 2018.
+Therefore, this Annual Report covers the activities of the PRT for the preceding year, 2024.

-Activity in 2018.
+Activity in 2024.

-At the beginning of the calendar year, six (6) disciplinary and five (5) reinstatement proceedings were pending before the PRT as carry-over matters from a previous year.
+At the beginning of the calendar year, 15 disciplinary and four reinstatement proceedings were pending before the PRT as carry-over matters from the previous year.
 Generally, a matter is considered "pending" from the time the PRT receives notice of its filing until the Trial Panel report is filed.
 Certain events reduce or extend the pending status of a proceeding, such as the resignation of a respondent or the remand of a matter for additional hearing.
 In matters involving alleged personal incapacity, orders by the Supreme Court of interim suspension, or suspension until reinstated, operate to either postpone a hearing on discipline or remove the matter from the PRT docket.

-In regard to new matters, the PRT received notice of the following: Seven Rule 6, RGDP matters; Three Rule 7, RGDP matters; Four (4) Rule 8, RGDP matters; and Eight (8) Rule 11, RGDP reinstatement petitions.
-Trial Panels conducted a total of fifteen (15) hearings; eight (8) in disciplinary proceedings and seven (7) in reinstatement proceedings.
+In regard to new matters, the PRT received notice of the following: 3 Rule 6, RGDP matters, 2 Rule 7, RGDP matters, 6 Rule 8, RGDP matters, and one Rule 10 suspension for personal incapacity to practice law matter, and 3 Rule 11, RGDP reinstatement petitions.
+Trial Panels conducted a total of 9 hearings; 5 in disciplinary proceedings and 4 in reinstatement proceedings.

-On December 31, 2018, a total of nine matters, six disciplinary and three reinstatement proceedings, were pending before the PRT.
+On December 31, 2024, a total of nine (9) matters, five (5) disciplinary and four (4) reinstatement proceedings, were pending before the PRT.